Profile of the S&P 500 (ES) Futures Market

 If trading the March contract, the symbol is ESH, for example, but you also need to know the year.
 Take the last digit of the year and add it to the symbol.
-In 2015 the symbol is ESH5.
+In 2015, the March contract symbol is ESH5.
 In 2017, the March contract is ESH7.
 The December 2019 contract is ESZ9.

-Some websites and platforms use the last two digits of the year, for example, ESU16 for the September 2016 contract.
+Some websites and platforms use the last two digits of the year—for example, ESU16 for the September 2016 contract.
 Those are the basics for futures markets expiration dates, but you can dive deeper into the details if you'd like to know more.

 S&P 500 (ES) Holidays

 Trading E-Mini S&P 500 (ES) Futures

 The E-mini S&P 500 (ES) futures are some of the most liquid in the world and are popular among day traders.
-Because of their popularity, ES futures can be traded every day, as there is ample volume and volatility most days to generate a profit.
+ES futures can be traded every day, as their popularity provides ample volume and volatility most days to generate a profit.

-The couple of hours surrounding the stock market open at 7:30 a.m.
-ET has the best price movement and volume and is ideal for day trading.
-The last hour of trading, from 3:00 to 4:00 p.m.
-ET, also typically sees more price movement and volume compared to middle, quieter, portion of the day.
+The hours surrounding the stock market open at 7:30 a.m. has the best price movement and volume, making it ideal for day trading.
+The last hour of trading, from 3 p.m. to 4 p.m., also typically sees more price movement and volume compared to quieter hours in the middle of the day.

-Practice an ES day trading strategy before trading with real capital.
-There are a number of programs, including NinjaTrader, that allow traders to download historical market data, and test out trading strategies whenever they like.
+Practice an ES day trading strategy before trading with real money.
+There are several programs, including NinjaTrader, that allow traders to download historical market data, and test out trading strategies whenever they like.
 This is beneficial for people with limited time or who want to practice in the evening when the market isn't open or isn't active.
 Even if you can trade during open hours, it may be best to stick to practice, unless you can trade during those few hours when day trading is best.